Natural horn

-The natural horn is a musical instrument that is the predecessor to the modern-day (French) horn (differentiated by its lack of valves).
-Throughout the seventeenth and eighteenth centuries, the natural horn evolved as a separation from the trumpet by widening of the bell and lengthening of the tubes.
-It consists of a mouthpiece, long coiled tubing, and a large flared bell.
+The natural horn is a musical instrument descending from the hunting horn, and is the predecessor to the modern-day French horn.
+Differentiated by its lack of valves, natural horn relies on a variety of crooks and hand stopping techniques to play the instrument's full range.
+Throughout the seventeenth and eighteenth centuries, the natural horn evolved separate from the trumpet by widening of the bell and lengthening of the tubes.
+Natural horn consists of a mouthpiece, a pitched crook, foundational tubing, and flared bell.
 This instrument was used extensively until the emergence of the valved horn in the early 19th century.

-Hand stopping technique
+Hand-stopping technique

 The natural horn has several gaps in its harmonic range.
 To play chromatically, in addition to crooking the instrument into the right key, users require two additional techniques: bending and hand-stopping.
 Bending a note is achieved by modifying the embouchure to raise or lower the pitch fractionally, and compensates for the slightly out-of-pitch "wolf tones" which all brass instruments have.
 Hand-stopping is a technique whereby the player can modify the pitch of a note by up to a semitone (or sometimes slightly more) by inserting a cupped hand into the bell.
 Both techniques change the timbre as well as the pitch.

-It is commonly thought that hand technique emerged during the first half of the eighteenth century at the Dresden court with the horn player Anton Hampel.
-Domnich (1807) cited Hampel as the inventor of this technique and recounted the "invention" in which Hampel, trying to emulate oboist colleagues who used cotton plugs to "mute" their instruments, tried the same with his horn and was "surprised to find that the pitch of his instrument rose by a semitone.
+It is commonly thought that hand technique emerged during the first half of the eighteenth century at the Dresden court with the horn player Anton Joseph Hampel.
+Heinrich Domnich (1807) cited Hampel as the inventor of this technique and recounted the "invention" in which Hampel, trying to emulate oboist colleagues who used cotton plugs to "mute" their instruments, tried the same with his horn and was "surprised to find that the pitch of his instrument rose by a semitone.
 In a flash of inspiration he realised that by alternately inserting and withdrawing the cotton plug he could cover without a break every diatonic and chromatic scale."

 Pitch changes are made through a few techniques: